ianatkin80/tadoschedule/README.md

 - edit tadocontrol.py3 to set tado username/password, network settings for web interface, temperature and time preferences
 - run tadocontrol.py3 in a terminal to activate

-Python package dependencies: bottle, httplib2, schedule, sqllite3, time
+Python package dependencies: bottle, httplib2, schedule, sqllite3, threading, time

 Tested with python v3.4.0 only